ardinusawan/ardinusawan.github.io/content/posts/website-in-pi/index.md

 For accessing my server, I use [tailscale](https://tailscale.com).
 Tailscale builds on top of WireGuard by adding automatic mesh configuration, single sign-on (SSO), NAT traversal, TCP transport, and centralized Access Control Lists (ACLs).
 The best of it?
 It free up to Up to 100 devices!

-Use connect to tailscale, then ssh to the internal ip
+After connect to tailscale, then ssh to the internal ip
 ![tailscale](images/tailscale-node.png)

 ## Database